Dingo-Seven/Keebort-Resources/README.md

 - Serves as great material for folks to revisit and rehash their knowledge base.
 - You are more than welcome to contribute to this playlist thru GitHub Issues or if I post the playlist anywhere else on the net.

+[Here](/useful-links.md) are a set of useful links, regardless of your experience in the hobby.

 ## Want to Contribute?

 First and foremost, thank you for considering to contribute :D